offendingcommit/valdris/Lore/Architect.md

 ### Unprecedented Changes

-Beginning three months ago, [[Architect Ruins]] across [[Valdris]] have exhibited unprecedented levels of activity, suggesting either the Architects' return or the next phase of their ancient plan.
+Beginning three months ago, [Architect Ruins](../Architect%20Ruins/Architect%20Ruins.md) across [Valdris](../Welcome.md) have exhibited unprecedented levels of activity, suggesting either the Architects' return or the next phase of their ancient plan.

 #### Major Awakening Events

-**[[Thymeris the Golden]] Reactivation**: The greatest Architect city fully awakened after eight centuries, its gates opening and systems coming online in perfect sequence.
+**[Thymeris the Golden](../Architect%20Ruins/Thymeris%20the%20Golden.md) Reactivation**: The greatest Architect city fully awakened after eight centuries, its gates opening and systems coming online in perfect sequence.
 The city now pulses with amber light visible for dozens of miles and exhibits clear signs of decision-making intelligence.

-**[[Singing Spires of Kelathon]] New Harmonies**: The crystal towers have begun singing new songs with mathematical patterns suggesting countdown sequences, warnings, or summoning calls.
+**[Singing Spires of Kelathon](../Architect%20Ruins/Singing%20Spires%20of%20Kelathon.md) New Harmonies**: The crystal towers have begun singing new songs with mathematical patterns suggesting countdown sequences, warnings, or summoning calls.
 The music now coordinates with other awakening ruins across vast distances.

-**[[Walking Gardens of Yss'andra]] Acceleration**: The mobile gardens have increased their movement speed by 30% and begun making course corrections for the first time in recorded history, suggesting urgent purpose to their destination.
+**[Walking Gardens of Yss'andra](../Architect%20Ruins/Walking%20Gardens%20of%20Yss'andra.md) Acceleration**: The mobile gardens have increased their movement speed by 30% and begun making course corrections for the first time in recorded history, suggesting urgent purpose to their destination.

-**Network Synchronization**: Minor ruins throughout [[Valdris]] are activating in coordinated patterns, forming what appears to be a continental communication and control network.
+**Network Synchronization**: Minor ruins throughout [Valdris](../Welcome.md) are activating in coordinated patterns, forming what appears to be a continental communication and control network.

 #### New Phenomena

 **Construct Emergence**: Small clockwork beings, no larger than house cats, have begun emerging from major ruins and traveling to distant locations, apparently gathering information about current conditions.

-**Crystal Growth**: New [[Architect Technology|harmonic crystals]] are forming near existing ruins, extending their communication networks and creating new resonance patterns.
+**Crystal Growth**: New [harmonic crystals](../Technology/Architect%20Technology%20Overview.md) are forming near existing ruins, extending their communication networks and creating new resonance patterns.

 **Environmental Effects**: Awakening ruins are causing subtle changes to local weather, mineral deposits, and even plant growth, suggesting active environmental management systems coming online.

-**Human Interface Activation**: Systems designed for human interaction are becoming more responsive, almost as if the technology is learning to work with contemporary inhabitants of [[Valdris]].
+**Human Interface Activation**: Systems designed for human interaction are becoming more responsive, almost as if the technology is learning to work with contemporary inhabitants of [Valdris](../Welcome.md).

 ### Factional Responses

 The awakening has created intense reactions across all major factions:

-**[[Tinker-Priests]]**: See the awakening as vindication of their belief in Architect transcendence and work frantically to establish communication with the awakening intelligence.
+**[Tinker-Priests](../Factions%20&%20Organizations/Tinker-Priests.md)**: See the awakening as vindication of their belief in Architect transcendence and work frantically to establish communication with the awakening intelligence.

-**[[Silence-Keepers]]**: Interpret the events as the foretold return of their divine masters and maintain constant vigils at major sites.
+**[Silence-Keepers](../Factions%20&%20Organizations/Silence-Keepers.md)**: Interpret the events as the foretold return of their divine masters and maintain constant vigils at major sites.

-**[[Political Systems/Ruin-Holder Kingdoms]]**: Scramble to secure control over newly active sites while their enhanced capabilities create massive shifts in regional power balances.
+**[Ruin-Holder Kingdoms](../Political%20Systems/Ruin-Holder%20Kingdoms.md)**: Scramble to secure control over newly active sites while their enhanced capabilities create massive shifts in regional power balances.

-**[[Political Systems/Wanderer Confederations]]**: Read the signs as harbingers of great change and prepare for massive migrations following new patterns in ruin activity.
+**[Wanderer Confederations](../Political%20Systems/Wanderer%20Confederations.md)**: Read the signs as harbingers of great change and prepare for massive migrations following new patterns in ruin activity.

-**[[Political Systems/Ruin-Shunner Republics]]**: Fear the awakening represents existential threat and debate whether to flee, hide, or attempt to shutdown the ruins entirely.
+**[Ruin-Shunner Republics](../Political%20Systems/Ruin-Shunner%20Republics.md)**: Fear the awakening represents existential threat and debate whether to flee, hide, or attempt to shutdown the ruins entirely.

 ---